Sleitnick/Knit/docs/controllers.md

 ## Controllers Defined

-Controllers are singleton objects that serve a specific purpose on the client.
+Controllers are singleton provider objects that serve a specific purpose on the client.
 For instance, a game might have a CameraController, which manages a custom in-game camera for the player.

 A controller is essentially the client-side equivalent of a service on the server.

-A game might have many controllers.
-They serve as a core structure of the client within Knit.

 For the sake of example, we will develop a CameraController.